qifan-code/multivariable-linear-regression-predict-car-price/README.md

 ### Homoscedasticity
 To check homoscedasticity, we mainly use ncv() Test in R. But in python, we use the Breusch-Pagan test.
 After testing, my p-value is less than 0.05 so homoscedasticity passed.

+## Remove outlier
+For outliers, we cant simply use 1.5-IQR Rule because for me, it is an entry level of static.
+There are so many outliers such as studentized residuals, high leverage points and high cook's distances points.
+Here are outlier selection rules based on these three kinds of points:
+1. Studentized residuals greater than 2 or less than -2
+2. High leverage points (greater than 2*(k+1)/n where k is the number of predictors and n is the number of observations)
+3. High Cook's distance (commonly used threshold is 4/(n-k-1))

+After this process, I found about 20 outliers.
+Then I remove all of them from dataset.

+## Multicollearity
+From previous chapter, in Durbin-Watson Test, it indicates my dataset may have multicollearity issue.
+Here, I use vif to check my dataset.
+After running program, there indeed some features has vif score greater than 5 such as "curbweight", "horsepower" etc.
+To avoid this issue, I will perform PCA, Lasso Regulation and feature selection to get more accurate model.

+Note:
+usually vif is to check numeric features.
+If some category features has large vif, just ignore them.

+## PowerTransformation
+As previous talked, I didnt find any issue of Linearity.
+So PowerTransformation is no needed.
+But, for further analysis, I will improve my code of running transformation test to check if it is needed.
+So I just set it as "TODO" here.

+## Basic implementation of using all features
+After checking those points, I tried to make a naive implement of multivariable linear regression.
+Based on summary report, it shows:
+[1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
+[2] The smallest eigenvalue is 7.19e-27.
+This might indicate that there are strong multicollinearity problems or that the design matrix is singular.

+So I will use several strageties to solve multicollinearity issue.

+## Using Lasso Regression